Latin American School of Medicine: Curriculum

-The curriculum includes 6 years medical studies.
+The curriculum includes 6 years medical studies in Spanish.
 ELAM's pedagogical philosophy centers on intensive tutoring and advising.
-All courses are taught in Spanish.

 The pre-medical program includes courses in health sciences, chemistry, biology, math, physics as well as a 12-week intensive course in the Spanish language.
 The medical program begins every September and is divided into 12 semesters.
 Students study at the ELAM campus for the first two years before completing their studies at one of Cuba's 21 other medical schools, including a one-year rotating internship.
 The Cuban medical training model emphasizes primary healthcare, community medicine and hands-on internship experiences.

 Students are required to pass examinations at appropriate points during their course of study.
 For US students, this includes the United States Medical Licensing Examination.

 History

 Establishment

-The Cuban government claims that ELAM was first conceived — from an idea by President Fidel Castro himself — as part of Cuba's humanitarian and development aid response (known as the "Integral Health Plan for Central America and the Caribbean") to the devastation caused by Hurricane Georges and Hurricane Mitch in 1998, which affected several countries in Central America and the Caribbean, including Cuba.
-In all more than 11,000 people died in the resulting floods and mudslides.
-In response 500 full medical scholarships per year for the next decade were offered by the Cuban government to students from four countries — the Dominican Republic, Haiti, Honduras and Nicaragua — seriously affected by the hurricanes.
+The Cuban government stated that ELAM was conceived by President Fidel Castro as part of Cuba's humanitarian and development aid response (known as the "Integral Health Plan for Central America and the Caribbean") to the devastation caused by Hurricane Georges and Hurricane Mitch in 1998, which affected several countries in Central America and the Caribbean, including Cuba.
+More than 11,000 people died in the resulting floods and mudslides.
+In response, The Cuban government offered 500 full medical scholarships per year for the next decade to students from four countries — the Dominican Republic, Haiti, Honduras and Nicaragua — seriously affected by the hurricanes.